 This course provides practical, general workplace training supported by an individualized learning plan developed by the employer, college, and the student.
 The emphasis is to build upon acquired clinical skills and is simultaneously related to theory in the classroom.

-Prerequisite: RADR 2331, RADR 2309 and RADR 2213 with a minimum of "C" or better, RADR 2266 with a minimum of "B" or better, and concurrent enrollment in RADR 2217.
+Prerequisite: Admission to the Radiologic Technology Program; RADR 2331, RADR 2309 and RADR 2213 with a minimum of "C" or better, RADR 2266 with a minimum of "B" or better, and concurrent enrollment in RADR 2217.